Star flows: a characterization via Lyapunov functions: Introduction

+Precisely, here it is proved a full characterization of star property for flows based on Lyapunov quadratic functions.

-\begin{maintheorem} A vector field $X \in \Mundo$ is star if, and only if, satisfies all of the next properties: \begin{enumerate} \item there is a neighborhood $U$ of $P_*(X)$ and a field of quadratic forms $\J$ with index $0 \leq \indi \leq \dim(M) - 1$ defined on the preperiodic set $P_*(X)$, $C^1$ along the flow direction over each preperiodic orbit, such that $X$ is strictly $\J$-separated on every $p \in P_*(X)$;
+\begin{theorem}[Sun's Theorem] A vector field $X \in \mathfrak{X}^{1}(M)$ is star if, and only if, satisfies all of the next properties: \begin{enumerate} \item there is a neighborhood $U$ of $P_*(X)$ and a field of quadratic forms $\J$ with index $0 \leq \indi \leq \dim(M) - 1$ defined on the preperiodic set $P_*(X)$, $C^1$ along the flow direction over each preperiodic orbit, such that $X$ is strictly $\J$-separated on every $p \in P_*(X)$;

 \item for every $\sigma \in \sing(X\vert_U)$ and $\forall v \in T_\sigma M, \J'(v) > 0$;